|Revised||March 6, 2019|

 - Admission for high school students enrolling in CCP require that the student submit a CCP Admission Application, parent permission form, and a high school transcript.
 High school test scores and/or a recommendation may also be required depending on the selected pathway(s).

 High school students must be enrolled in a CCP Pathway: either College Transfer Pathways or Career Technical Education Pathways.
 Students may not enroll in any course that is not approved for CCP.
 Students may enroll in one College Transfer Pathway and one Career Technical Education Pathway or no more than two Career and Technical Education Pathways with prior approval from the College and the High School Principal/designee.
+All students must meet admission requirements as outlined in the State Board of Community Colleges Code.

 - Tuition for high school students enrolled in CCP is waived.
 Students are responsible for fees, supplies, and textbooks.
 During the summer term, high school students will share equally in the cost of tuition for self-supporting classes.